mavaddat-javid-education/Red-DiscordBot/docs/install_windows.rst

 .. important::

-    You must activate the virtual environment with the above command every time you open a new Command Prompt to run, install or update Red.
+    You must activate the virtual environment with the above command every time you open a new Command Prompt to run, install or update Edu.

 .. _installing-red-windows:

 --------------
-Installing Red
+Installing Edu
 --------------

 .. attention:: You may need to restart your computer after installing dependencies